Abiola1140/LITA-CAPSTONE-PROJECT-/README.md

 ### Data Analysis/Visualization
 ---
-To solve the problem statement, simple visualizations summarised the data using excel and SQL Server.
+To solve the problem statement, simple visualizations that summarised the data using excel  SQL Server and dashboard using Power BI.
-1. Using Excel
-2.

 ### Revenue by Region
 ![image](https://github.com/user-attachments/assets/8a595542-6c02-49d8-809d-429b34f91aab)